lincent/slblog/neural_net_basics/neural-network.md

 ### Logistic Function a.k.a Sigmoid function
 ![png](/neural_net_basics//assets//sigmoid.png)

 $$ f(x) = \frac{1}{1 + e^{-x}}$$

 The Logistic function, a variant of the sigmoid function, initially replaced the step function.
 Like the Step function it limits the output of a neuron between 0 and 1, but doesn't have the same issues around the zero mark.
 This makes it easier to train as a change to the weights and biases will always have an effect, except at the extremes.

 ### Rectified Linear Unit (ReLU)
 ![png](/neural_net_basics//assets//relu.png)

 $$ f(x) = max(0,x) $$

-The Rectified Linear  (ReLU) has become the most popular and in most cases the default activation function to use for deep neural networks.
+The Rectified Linear Unit (ReLU) has become the most popular and in most cases the default activation function to use for deep neural networks.
 It takes the maximum value of either 0 or the input, essentially putting any negative input value to 0 immediately.

 ### SoftMax

 $$ \delta(z) = \frac{e^{z_{i}}}{\sum_{j=1}^{K}e^{z_{j}}} $$

 The SoftMax Activation function is used for the final output layer for classification neural networks.
 It converts the output values into a probability distribution over the output classes.
 Each output neuron will represent the probability the input is of that class.

 ## Architecture of a Neural Network